 Areas of Research

-The primary focus of Dr. Graff’s research aims to describe the abnormal neurobiological mechanisms present in schizophrenia, as well as the characterization of biological markers for early diagnosis and prediction in treatment response.
+The overall aim of Dr. Graff’s research is to better understand the neurobiological characteristics of the different sub-types of schizophrenia as defined by response to treatment.
+Particularly treatment-resistant schizophrenia and ultra-treatment resistant schizophrenia.
 Dr. Graff employs a multimodal neuroimaging approach, including positron emission tomography (PET) and magnetic resonance imaging (MRI, fMRI and MRS).
-PET and MRS allow exploring the ‘rain neurochemistry in vivo; fMRI explores the neuronal function; and MRI explores the brain structure.
+PET and MRS allow exploring brain’s neurochemistry in vivo; fMRI explores the neuronal function; and MRI explores the brain structure.

 View Dr. Graff's publications on Google Scholar.